 The assistant Cub Scout den leader shares the work of the Cub Scout den leader and may be called upon to serve as a family contact or record keeper, or to handle other details of den operation.
 Each den should have at least one assistant den leader, and more if needed.

-Is at least 18 years old, subscribes to the Declaration of Religious Principle, and agrees to abide by the Scout Oath or Promise and the Scout Law.
-Possesses the moral, educational, and emotional qualities that the Boy Scouts of America deems necessary to afford positive leadership to youth.
+Qualifications: Is at least 18 years old, subscribes to the Declaration of Religious Principle, and agrees to abide by the Scout Oath or Promise and the Scout Law.
+Possesses the moral, educational, and emotional qualities that the Scouts BSA deems necessary to afford positive leadership to youth.
 Is able to perform the duties assigned by the den leader.
 Should be able to fill in for the den leader in case of an emergency.
 Recommended by the Cubmaster after consultation with the den leader, parents, and guardians of the Cub Scouts involved, and approved by the pack committee and chartered organization.
 Registered as an adult leader of the BSA.

-The assistant Cub Scout den leader's responsibilities are to
+Responsibilities: The assistant Cub Scout den leader's responsibilities are to

 - Help the den leader as needed.